MostafaAbdulaziz/weather_app/README.md

 ## 🙋‍♂️ Uses:

-- State Management is Bloc(cubit) to separate design from business logic.
+- State Management is Cubit(Bloc) to separate design from business logic.

 - Use API to get weather data